 Popcorn: The Unexpected Whole Grain Hero

 Here’s a little brain-bender for your next trivia night: popcorn.
 Yes, the fluffy, airy stuff you shovel into your face at the cinema (or, let’s be honest, on your couch).
 It’s a whole grain.
 Wild, right?
 I remember the first time someone told me that, I almost dropped my (then butter-laden) bowl.
-It means it’s packed with fiber, which is just fantastic for digestion, keeps you feeling full, and helps keep your blood sugar levels steady.
+It means it’s packed with fiber, which could be great for digestion, might keep you feeling full, and may help with blood sugar levels.
 This isn’t just some fluffy snack food; it’s got real, honest-to-goodness nutritional chops.
 Of course, that’s before we drown it in a gallon of fake butter and enough salt to preserve a small fish.

 So, the goal here isn’t to demonize popcorn-far from it!
 It’s about rescuing it from the butter bath and elevating it to its rightful place as a genuinely satisfying, incredibly versatile, and oh-so-healthy snack.
 We want to maximize those inherent benefits, you know, the fiber, the antioxidants (yes, popcorn has polyphenols, which are antioxidants!), without adding a bunch of stuff that kind of, well, defeats the purpose.